brianlan/vln-data-prep/SAGE3D_REFACTOR_PLAN.md

   behavior. **The shell no longer pre-creates the final output dir** and may run the external checker after publication as independent confirmation.
-- **Render (two processes, one staged root):** RGB and depth both write into one sibling staging directory, e.g. `.rendered.<run-id>.staging`; they never write into the final `rendered/` target.
-A modality may create the staging root or consume a root containing only the other completed modality, but its own image directory and summary files must be absent.
-Before writing, a strict preflight accepts only an absent root or the exact, fully valid inventory of the other modality; partial, unrelated, or same-modality entries are rejected.
+- **Render (two processes, one staged root):** RGB and depth both write into one orchestrator-allocated sibling staging directory, e.g.
+  `.rendered.<allocator-id>`; they never write into the final `rendered/` target.
+Each modality requires the same existing real directory, verified with `lstat`; it never creates that root.
+Its own image directory and summary files must be absent.
+Before writing, a strict preflight accepts only an empty root or the exact, fully valid inventory of the other modality; partial, unrelated, or same-modality entries are rejected.
 After both processes finish,
   `cli/finalize_render.py` runs the complete render/trajectory contract against the staging root and atomically renames the **entire directory** to the absent `rendered/` target.
 The staging and target paths must be siblings on the same filesystem.
-- **Accepted render-stage states:** a mode may start from an absent/empty root, complete RGB-only inventory, or complete depth-only inventory.
+- **Accepted module-render stage states:** a mode may start from an existing empty root, complete RGB-only inventory, or complete depth-only inventory.
 It may add only the missing modality.
+An absent root is rejected.
 Finalization accepts only the exact complete two-modality inventory.
 Any partial modality, duplicate own modality, unrelated path, or summary/image mismatch is rejected.
 - **Failure/restart semantics:** an exception or process death may leave an incomplete staging directory, but the final target remains absent.
 Producers never clean or reuse ambiguous partial staging state.
-The shell starts with a new staging path (and may remove an old one only under its explicit replacement ownership); direct callers must inspect/remove the partial stage or choose a new stage.
+The shell allocates a new staging path for every attempt (and may remove an old one only under its explicit replacement ownership); direct callers must inspect/remove the partial stage or allocate a new one.
+Canonical failed-run staging is retained under the evidence retention policy long enough for diagnosis.
 Tests cover exceptions, process-restart fixtures with pre-seeded partial states, refusal to overwrite a modality within staging, and final-target non-overwrite.

+**Destructive-shell guardrails:** `SceneConfig` and the shell accept scene IDs matching `^[0-9]+$` only. `OUTPUT_ROOT` is durable/operator-owned and must already be a nonempty path string naming an existing real directory by `lstat` (the directory itself may be empty and must not be a symlink).
+`WORK_ROOT` is disposable and may be created safely when absent: its path and basename must be nonempty; the basename must be one component other than `.` or `..`; its immediate parent must already exist, pass `lstat` as a real directory, and resolve with `realpath -e`; `os.path.lexists(WORK_ROOT)` must be false; create exactly that one directory exclusively (plain `mkdir`, never `mkdir -p`); then verify it with `lstat` and resolve it.
+If `WORK_ROOT` already exists, it must pass the same real-directory checks.
+This preserves the default `/tmp/opencode/sage3d_pointgoal` behavior while typo-protecting durable output.

-**Destructive-shell guardrails:** `SceneConfig` and the shell accept scene IDs matching `^[0-9]+$` only.
-Before any `rm -rf`/replacement, require configured roots to be nonempty existing real directories by `lstat` (not symlinks), then resolve them with `realpath -e`.
-Resolve the existing target parent with `realpath -e`; if the target exists, reject a symlink by `lstat` and resolve it with `realpath -e`, otherwise form the candidate from the resolved parent plus the validated single-component scene name.
+Before any `rm -rf`/replacement, resolve the existing target parent with `realpath -e`; if the target exists, reject a symlink by `lstat` and resolve it with `realpath -e`, otherwise form the candidate from the resolved parent plus the validated single-component scene name.
 Require the result to be a strict descendant of its declared root.
-Refuse empty paths, `/`, the configured root itself, `SCRIPT_DIR`, `..` traversal, symlinked roots/targets, or any unexpected resolved parent.
+Refuse empty paths, `/`, the configured root itself, `..` traversal, symlinked roots/targets, or any unexpected resolved parent.
+To protect source, refuse every destructive target equal to **or nested under** the resolved `SCRIPT_DIR`.
 Print the exact validated target immediately before deletion.
-Tests cover empty/root/self paths, `..`, nonnumeric scenes, symlinked roots/targets, and valid descendants.
+Tests cover safe creation of the absent default/custom work root, a missing/invalid work-root parent, pre-provisioned output-root requirements, empty/root/self paths, source-tree descendants, `..`, nonnumeric scenes, symlinked roots/targets, and valid descendants.
 The Phase 0b canonical harness uses isolated validated work/evidence roots and never delegates destructive cleanup to the current unguarded legacy `--force` path.

 ---